 It’s impressive how many people still live in the marshes.
 Some homes are still only accessible by boat.
 The joke is that every town built on water is called ‘The Venice of X’ but this area reminded me more of the backwaters of Kerala than Venice – with people still living a rural, agricultural lifestyle on the water.

 This is truly a unique corner of France and a lifestyle you won’t see just anywhere.
+Check out our short video to experience the marsh.

 3. Tour an English Castle in France